photoprism/photoprism-docs/docs/getting-started/docker.md

     Your continued support helps us fund operating costs, provide services like satellite maps, and develop new features.
 Thank you very much! 💜

-!!! tip "Reducing Server Load"
+!!! note "Reducing Server Load"
-    If you're running out of memory - or other system resources - while indexing, please limit the [number of workers](https://docs.photoprism.org/getting-started/config-options/) by setting
+    If you're running out of memory - or other system resources - while indexing, try limiting the [number of workers](https://docs.photoprism.org/getting-started/config-options/) by setting
-    `PHOTOPRISM_WORKERS` to a value less than the number of logical CPU cores.
+    `PHOTOPRISM_WORKERS` to a reasonable, small value, depending on your CPU and expectations.
     Also make sure your server has at least 4 GB of [swap](https://opensource.com/article/18/9/swap-space-linux-systems) configured so that indexing doesn't cause restarts when there are memory usage spikes.
     Especially the conversion of RAW images and the transcoding of videos are very demanding.